 After completing the validity and reliability tests, the data were analyzed using the mean and Pearson-r.

-After responding, the researchers collected the materials and informed their respondents that their information was only confidential and for educational purposes.
+After the respondents completed the surveys, the researchers collected the materials and informed them that their information would remain confidential and would be used only for educational purposes.
 The materials were given to the statistician to tally, tabulate, interpret, and evaluate the research instrument.
 These statistical procedures were employed for thorough data calculation and analysis: Mean, also known as average, is the sum of values divided by the other sample values.
 This tool was used to determine the level of teachers' pedagogical expertise and the student's linguistic competence.

 RESULTS AND DISCUSSION

-The following text shows the data that was gathered and tallied.
+The following section shows the data that was gathered and tallied.
 Each result was accompanied by analyses, interpretations, and implications.

 Level of English Teachers' Pedagogical Expertise

-Displayed in Table 1 is the English teachers’ pedagogical expertise.
+The English teachers’ pedagogical expertise is presented/ shown/ displayed in Table 1.
 The results show significant findings upon analyzing the dimension of English teachers' pedagogical expertise.
 Among all the indicators, grammar showed the highest mean of 4.886, which indicates a very high level of results.
 Also, reading comprehension showed a mean of 4.810, and vocabulary showed a mean of 4.
 834, indicating a very high level of results.
 Given the different indicators, the overall mean is 4.843, indicating that teachers' pedagogical expertise is very high, which is always observed.

 Table 1.
 Level of English Teachers’ Pedagogical Expertise